 1. First – measure out one cup of walnut halves and add them to a dry frying pan.
 Turn the fire on medium-high heat to begin the toasting process.
 While the nuts are toasting, get out a sheet of parchment paper and lay it somewhere on the counter near by.

-2. Once the nuts are fragrant and take on a slightly darker color, add roughly two tablespoons of pure 100% maple syrup to the pan.
+2. Once the nuts are fragrant and take on a slightly darker color (about three minutes), add roughly two tablespoons of pure 100% maple syrup to the pan.
 Quickly grab a spoon and stir the nuts in with the syrup.

 3. After about 15 seconds or so, most of the syrup should be stuck to the walnuts.
 At this point, you’ll want to immediately remove the pan from the heat and carefully poor those nuts onto the parchment paper.

-4. While the walnuts are still warm, take some coarse salt and sprinkle it over the top.
+4. While the walnuts are still warm, take some salt, (the coarse type, if you have it) and sprinkle it over the top.